56th Division (Imperial Japanese Army): History

-From May 1942, the 56th Division performed mostly garrison duties on the Yunnan border.
-The 113th Infantry Regiment was mostly in Yunnan except for the 3rd Battalion in Longling County.
+From May 1942, the 56th Division mostly performed garrison duties on the Yunnan border.
+The 113th Infantry Regiment was mostly in Yunnan, except for the 3rd Battalion. which was stationed in Longling County.
 The 148th Infantry Regiment was stationed in Tengchong.
 The heavy fighting resumed in January 1944 with the Battle of Lashio, as part of Battle of Northern Burma and Western Yunnan campaign in 1944.
 During the campaign, the division's 114th Infantry Regiment, borrowed from the 18th Division, was credited with shattering Merrill's Marauders in the Siege of Myitkyina in May–August 1944 and in delaying the 15:1 superior Chinese forces and inflicting heavy Chinese casualties during the Battle of Mount Song.
 Faced with numerically and better equipped enemy in an attrition battle, the 56th Division suffered heavy losses.
 The remnants of the division were removed from the front line in October 1944, and on the day of the surrender of Japan, 15 August 1945, on the border between South Burma and Thailand.